No Escape (TV series)

-No Escape is a British television series adapted by Kris Mrska from the Lucy Clarke novel The Blue.
+No Escape is a British television series adapted by Kris Mrksa from the Lucy Clarke novel The Blue.
 Developed by New Pictures and Viacom International Studios, the series stars Abigail Lawrie and Rhianne Barreto and is directed by Hans Herbots.
-The series premiered on Paramount+ in the UK, Ireland and Canada on 18 May 2023.
+The series premiered on Paramount+ in the UK, Ireland, and Canada on 18 May 2023.

 Synopsis

-Two best friends Lana (Lawrie) and Kitty (Barreto) are escaping their lives in the UK, and hitch a trip on a yacht called The Blue in the Philippines.
+Two best friends, Lana and Kitty, are escaping their lives in the UK, and hitch a trip on a yacht called The Blue in the Philippines.